ErikHumphrey/typefaces/README.md

 to see the full details of the art.
 Otherwise, just scroll.

 The program will keep prompting you for another image to convert to ASCII art until you close the program.
 Experiment with other BMP images and other palette strings!
+Try the included image "moai.bmp", which has over 1,000,000 pixels.
+The ASCII art is still generated quite fast!